guardian/dotcom-rendering/docs/principles/developer-experience.md

 ## Independent development, deployment and hosting

-It is possible to develop on dotcom-rendering without any other dependent applications running on the developer's host machine.
+It is possible to develop on dotcom-rendering without a network dependency (TODO) or any other dependent applications running on the developer's host machine.
 The application is deployed independently under most circumstances.
 It is hosted on its own instances.

 ## An API that survives internal improvements/upgrades